Jimmy Harper: Jurors award $300K, but no punitive damages in whistleblower suit against city

 Tuesday, McCormick Bisig denied the motion asking for a direct verdict.

-Wednesday, Conrad denied the investigation was what led to his demotion.
-He stated Chief Sherrard told him he wanted to go in a different direction.
+Wednesday, Conrad denied the investigation was what led to his own demotion.
+He stated Sherrard told him he wanted to go in a different direction.

 Sullivan also admitted it was Conrad who was at fault for a form which incorrectly identified the reason for the demotion as a "reorganization."